MITLibraries/alma-webhook-lambdas/README.md

 - `ALMA_CHALLENGE_SECRET=itsasecret`: this value will work with the test fixtures, must match Alma sandbox/prod configured challenge secrets in Dev1, stage, and prod environments.
+- `ALMA_POD_EXPORT_JOB_NAME`: the exact name of the POD export job in Alma, must match Alma sandbox/prod configured job name in Dev1, stage, and prod environments.
 - `WORKSPACE=dev`: env for local development.
 - `SENTRY_DSN`: only needed in production.